 Made from linseed oil, resins, and wood flour, linoleum remains the ecofriendly choice for kitchen flooring.
 Linoleum is incredibly versatile and can come in just about any color or pattern you can imagine.
 It’s also affordable and easy to maintain.
 Linoleum may fade with time and use, so many manufacturers will add a protective coating before it is sold.

-Kitchen Remodeling from Kitchen and Bath Depot
+Full Kitchen Remodeling Services from Kitchen and Bath Depot